Omega-3 fatty acids

 HS stands for “High Sensitivity” or “Harris Schacky” (Prof. Dr. Clemens von Schacky Head of Preventive Cardiology, University of Munich and Prof. Dr. W.S.
 Harris).
 The omega-3 index provides information about the content of the two omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) and is measured together with 24 other fatty acids in the red blood cells (erythrocytes) using a patented and standardised procedure, which allows an exact statement to be made.
 Good values are between 8% and 11%, but too low values are very common.
 A low HS-Omega-3 Index means a high risk of cardiovascular diseases and their consequences.

-Experts recommend including fatty sea fish in the menu twice a week.
-As “landlocked” people, we are usually not used to this, but even if you are a sea fish lover, the choice of fresh, suitable and not heavy metal-laden fish can be very limited.
-Therefore it may be appropriate to choose a high quality fish oil or krill oil as a dietary supplement.
+It is recommended by experts to include fatty sea fish in the diet twice a week.
+As “landlocked” people, we are usually not used to this, but even if you are a sea fish lover, the choice of fresh, suitable fish that is not contaminated with heavy metals can be severely limited.
+Therefore, it may be appropriate to opt for a high-quality fish oil or even krill oil as a dietary supplement.
 People with a vegan lifestyle should use the above-mentioned vegetable oils in the kitchen as often as possible, but in addition it is worthwhile to think about a high-quality vegan omega-3 product that also contains EPA and DHA, such as an algae oil.

 What is the difference between krill oil and fish oil?